canro91/canro91.github.io/_posts/2022-07-11-LinqDistinctBySourceCode.md

 Step 5 is wrapped inside a `do-while` loop.
 It runs until the enumerator reaches the end of the collection.
 (See 6.)

 Voilà!
 That's the DistinctBy source code.
 Simple but effective.
 Not that intimidating, after all.
-By no means I want to diminish the work of .NET contributors.
-On the contrary, it's a good exercise to read the source code of standard libraries to pick conventions and patterns.
+The trick was to use a set.

-To learn about LINQ, check my [quick guide to LINQ]({% post_url 2021-01-18-LinqGuide %}), [five common LINQ methods in Pictures]({% post_url 2022-05-16-LINQMethodsInPictures %}) and [What's new in LINQ with .NET 6]({% post_url 2022-06-27-NET6LinqMethods %}).
+To learn about LINQ, check my [quick guide to LINQ]({% post_url 2021-01-18-LinqGuide %}), [five common LINQ methods in pictures]({% post_url 2022-05-16-LINQMethodsInPictures %}) and [what's new in LINQ with .NET 6.0]({% post_url 2022-06-27-NET6LinqMethods %}).

 {%include linq_course.html %}